Tensegrity systems consist of pressurized and tension elements.

 Skeletal articulations, where bone meets bone to form joints, also allow growth.
 Synovial joints are made up of joint capsules which have an envelope of connective tissue holding the ends of bones together while within the envelope is synovial fluid which presses the bones apart.
 Bones can grow and the growth can be accommodated by the joint capsule without losing joint integrity.

-In the previous article on tensegrity I talked about modifying a bicycle wheel so that the relationship between the hub and the rim was both controllable (or responsive) and sensible.
+In creating tensegrity in yoga poses I talked about modifying a bicycle wheel so that the relationship between the hub and the rim was both controllable (or responsive) and sensible.
 Smart spokes would have built in tension motors for adding tension as well as stretch sensors for measuring stretch.
 At any moment in time the information from stretch sensors in the wheel could give the relative position of rim and hub.
 The tension creating motors controlled tension to allow the relationship between hub and rim to be changed or maintained.

 This Smart Wheel (version 1.0a) could be used to approximate the hip joint.
 Albeit a hip joint that doesn't connect to a lower back, or knee joint.
 The idea was to show how the the hip joint might be controlled (by the brain), and also how we might be able to consciously interact with the hip joint, directly feeling and controlling the muscles that act on it and the positions of the bones relative to each other at the joint itself.